syncfusion-content/flutter-docs/Flutter/chat/message-content.md

 ### Avatar Size

 The [`avatarSize`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatBubbleSettings/avatarSize.html) property is used to specify the size of the author's avatar in the message.
-Defaults to `const Size.square(32.0)`.
+Defaults to `Size.square(32.0)`.

 ### Padding

 The [`padding`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatBubbleSettings/padding.html) property is used to define the space inside the message between the border and content.
-Defaults to `const EdgeInsets.all(2.0)`.
+Defaults to `EdgeInsets.all(2.0)`.

 ### Content Padding

 The [`contentPadding`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatBubbleSettings/contentPadding.html) property is used to specify the padding within the content area of the message, controlling spacing around the text.
-Defaults to `const EdgeInsets.symmetric(horizontal: 16.0, vertical: 8.0)`.
+Defaults to `EdgeInsets.symmetric(horizontal: 16.0, vertical: 8.0)`.

 ### Avatar Padding